-During the year ended June 30, 2013, the District established a lease with the White Pine Television District to allow the use of the communication tower and/or equipment shelter at the Prospect Peak site.
+On March 1, 2013, the District established a lease with the White Pine Television District to allow the use of the communication tower and/or equipment shelter at the Prospect Peak site.
 This lease has a 5-year extension option, which was exercised in the year ended June 30, 2018.
 Under the terms of this lease, monthly payments of \$100 are made to the District until April 2023.
+The lease contains a 60-day termination clause under certain circumstances by either party.

-During the year ended June 30, 2014, the District established a lease with Mt.
+On March 1, 2014, the District established a lease with Mt.
 Wheeler Power to allow the use of the communication tower and/or equipment shelter at the Prospect Peak site.
 Under the terms of this lease, monthly payments of \$200 are made to the District until March 2019.
-This lease agreement was renewable and was renewed for an additional 5-years.
+This lease agreement was renewable and was renewed for an additional 5-years, ending March 2024.
+The lease contains a 60-day termination clause under certain circumstances by either party.

-During the year ended June 30, 2016, the District established a lease with GRP Pan, LLC and Eureka County to allow the use of the communication tower and/or equipment shelter at the Prospect Peak site.
+On March 6, 2014, the District established a lease with GRP Pan, LLC and Eureka County to allow the use of the communication tower and/or equipment shelter at the Prospect Peak site.
 Under the terms of this lease, monthly payments of \$375 are made to the District until March 2019.
-This lease agreement was renewable and was renewed for an additional 5-years.
+This lease agreement was renewable and was renewed for an additional 5-years, ending 2024.
+The lease contains a 60-day termination clause under certain circumstances by either party.

 During the year ended June 30, 2018, the District established a lease with T-Mobile West, LLC to allow the use of the communication tower and/or equipment shelter at the Prospect Peak site.
 Under the terms of this lease, monthly payments of \$1,500 rent and \$200 for utilities are made to the District until September 2022.
 This lease agreement is renewable for additional 5-years terms at 110% of the rental payment of the prior period.
+The lease contains a 90-day termination clause by either party.